 \end{proof}

-\textbf{Remarks} \begin{enumerate}[label=\arabic*.] \item We will later explain the choice of words we used in this definition when we consider corresponding wave equation and its associated energy inequality in RCNs. \item Since our examples below are for the case of spherically symmetric potentials, then we will check the validity of the condition~\eqref{eqn:w} only for the case of singular points $\Gammaj$ in a small neighborhood of zero; in all other cases $w$ is locally Lipschitz, as it is the product of three Lipschitz functions. \item The definiton~\eqref{eqn:tau-point} of $\mTa_{p,\tzau}$ and the Condition A imply that the condition~\eqref{dfn:positive-neighborhood-upd:b} could only hold at some possibly small neighborhood $\mTa_{p,\tzau}$ of a regular or singular $p \in M$ or at the entire infinity neighborhood.
-Also the condition~\eqref{dfn:positive-neighborhood-upd:b} implies that a singular point cannot be in RCN of any other point, however close it may be near that singular point.
-In this sense, singular points must be at the center of their own RCNs. \item The first condition~\eqref{dfn:positive-neighborhood-upd:a} contains the square root of the volume element $\sigma$.
-For regular and singular points of $\qm$ the expression under the logarithm sign of the dual potential tends to zero due to the condition in the second inequality.
-Notice also that the expression $\qm^{-1/2} \frac{\partial \log\left(w(x)\right)}{\partial \tau}$ is the derivative in the direction of the unit vector field $\qm^{-1/2}\frac{\partial}{\partial \tau}$, and in case of spherically symmetric functions in $\RRn$ the left hand side of~\eqref{dfn:positive-neighborhood-upd:a} could be written as $\qm^{1/2}\tau\left|\frac{\partial \log\left(w(r)\right)}{\partial r}\right|.$ \end{enumerate} Let's consider few examples of spherically symmetric potentials and investigate whether they satisfy conditions in~\eqref{dfn:positive-neighborhood-upd}.
-To check the first condition, we will use the observation for spherically symmetric potentials in the Remark 3 above. \begin{example} The regular potential $\qm = 1, M = \RRn, n \geq 1$.
-We see that $\tau = |x| = r$, so $w=C_1 r^{\frac{n-1}{2}}r = C_1 r^{\frac{n+1}{2}}$, and in~\eqref{dfn:positive-neighborhood-upd:b} we have $\qm\tau = r$.
+\textbf{Remarks} \begin{enumerate}[label=\arabic*., ref=\arabic*] \item We will later explain the choice of words we used in this definition when we consider the corresponding wave equation and its associated energy inequality in RCNs. \item Since our examples below are for the case of spherically symmetric potentials, then we check the validity of condition~\eqref{eqn:w} only for the case of singular points $\Gammaj$ in a small neighborhood of zero; in all other cases, $w$ is locally Lipschitz, as it is the product of three Lipschitz functions. \item The definitons~\eqref{eqn:tau-point} of $\bmTa_{p,\tzau}$ and Condition A imply that the Eq.~\eqref{dfn:positive-neighborhood-upd:b} can hold only at some possibly small neighborhood $\bmTa_{p,\tzau}$ of a regular or singular $p \in M$ or at the entire infinity neighborhood.
+Additionally, condition~\eqref{dfn:positive-neighborhood-upd:b} implies that a singular point cannot be in the RCN of any other point, however close it may be near that singular point.
+Therefore, in this sense, singular points must be at the centers of their own RCNs. \item The first condition~\eqref{dfn:positive-neighborhood-upd:a} contains the square root of the volume element~$\sigma$.
+For regular and singular points of $\qm$, the expression under the logarithm sign of the dual potential tends to zero because of the condition in the second inequality.
+Note also that the expression $\qm^{-1/2} \frac{\partial \log\left(w(x)\right)}{\partial \tau}$ is the derivative in the direction of the unit vector field $\qm^{-1/2}\frac{\partial}{\partial \tau}$, and in the case of spherically symmetric functions in $\RRn$, the left-hand side of~\eqref{dfn:positive-neighborhood-upd:a} can be written as $\qm^{1/2}\tau\left|\frac{\partial \log\left(w(r)\right)}{\partial r}\right|.$ \end{enumerate} Let us consider few examples of spherically symmetric potentials and investigate whether they satisfy the conditions in~\eqref{dfn:positive-neighborhood-upd}. \begin{example} The regular potential $\qm = 1, M = \RRn, n \geq 1$.
+We see that $\tau = |x| = r$, so $w=C_1 r^{\frac{n-1}{2}}r = C_1 r^{\frac{n+1}{2}}$, and in~\eqref{dfn:positive-neighborhood-upd:b}, we have $\qm\tau = r$.
 For the condition \eqref{dfn:positive-neighborhood-upd:a}